joshuafhiggins/joshuafhiggins.github.io/content/categories/pranksuite/_index.md

 title: "Prank Suite"
 image: "featured-image.png"
 ---
-*[Formally, Weeb Detector](https://www.youtube.com/embed/grI_YSRRoBY) was a prank I made to use on my brother, since he started watching anime.
-He deserved this punishment fully.
-I made a video on how to set it up and a code walk-through aswell.*

 NOTE: This software can be used maliciously.
 I am no way responsible for the use of this software and encourage its use in good faith.

 ## Features